 She skips a chess tournament she was supposed to play in – something she would never usually do.
 It becomes clear that the once child prodigy has lost herself in the midst of her substance use, and she needs help to get back on track.

 Luckily, Beth’s friend Jolene shows up to her house and offers the support she needs to prepare for (and win) the Moscow Invitational chess tournament.

 People struggling with high-functioning addiction can learn to redirect the same drive that fuels their substance use towards their recovery process.
 Once a high-functioning addict can commit to the recovery process, they do very well in treatment.
 Sandstone Care offers a continuum of care that is designed for people who are ready to make lasting changes in their life.
 We provide support for the whole family as well as vocational training.
 We design our programming to accompany school and job schedules so that our clients can build treatment into their life.

-Sandstone Care has locations in Colorado, Virginia, and Maryland.
+Sandstone Care has locations in Colorado, Virginia, Maryland, and Illinois.
 If you or someone you know is struggling with substance abuse and mental health and would benefit from our state-of-the-art treatment services, Sandstone Care can help.
-Please do not hesitate to reach out to our admissions team 7 days a week at (855) 958-5511.
+Please do not hesitate to reach out to our admissions team 7 days a week at (888) 850-1890.